aya-prover/aya-dev/note/early-changelog.md

 This file contains the changelog of the Aya language 0.x.

+## 0.13

+Upgraded gradle, resolve pattern matching in the resolver instead of the type checker, moved some code (source locations and generalized tree builder) to `tools`, generalized the binop parser into `tools`, implemented binop in patterns, several bug fixes of the distiller, actually use the `opaque` (renamed from `erased`) and `inline` modifiers in unfolder, improved the parser for literate inline codeblocks, disable overlapping patterns in function definitions by default (still enabled for conditions), use first-match semantics on non-overlapping patterns, enabled overlapping patterns with `overlap` modifier, improved index unification, added support for forced patterns (see [index-unification.md]), replaced a lot of visitors with pattern matching, inline `as` in patterns during type checking, added experimental `variable` keyword which is similar to the one in Agda (it lacks several desirable features such as referring to a generalized variable from a generalized variable), use `ErrorExpr` instead of `null` for unspecified result type of primitive definitions.

+The most notable improvement would be the generalized binary operator parser in `tools`.
+It should be _very useful_ to PL implementers using Java 17.

+[index-unification.md]: index-unification.md

 ## 0.12

 Actually implemented the inference of type checking ordering,